sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/214_Fetching_products.md

 [Code](https://github.com/exemplar-codes/online-shop-with-nosql-mongoose/commit/8791ad4e6be63cff915ed2f8e8163ad8f98c6e66)

-Note: this behavior of `*ById` accepting both (string or ObjectId) directly and other ones needing it in an object (string and ObjectId both accepted), is consistent for all query methods.
+Note: this behavior of `*ById` accepting both (string or ObjectId) directly and other ones needing it in an object (string and ObjectId both accepted), is consistent for all such query methods - `.findByIdAndRemove`, `.findByIdAndUpdate`